microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 ```

 Datasets can also be opened in the Explorer directly from their
 [catalog][pc-catalog] page.
-These buttons will launch the Explorer at a
+The "Launch in Explorer" button will launch the Explorer at a
 location that has data availability and an interesting visualization.

 ```{image} images/explorer-launch.jpg